 The operations of the Funding Corporation are different than the Banks' operations.
 While the Banks generate income through loans, investments, and related operations, the primary functions of the Funding Corporation are to raise funds as an agent for the Banks in the debt markets and to issue the combined financial statements of the System.
 The performance of the Funding Corporation in these two areas is used to gauge the performance of each Funding Corporation senior officer for purposes of determining his or her total compensation package.
-All operating expenses of the Funding Corporation are reimbursed by the Banks through the assessment of fees; there are no revenues generated by the Funding Corporation.
+All operating expenses of the Funding Corporation are reimbursed by the Banks through the assessment of fees.